samberg96/dqn-lunarlander/README.md

 https://medium.com/@sayanmndl21/install-openai-gym-with-box2d-and-mujoco-in-windows-10-e25ee9b5c1d5

 In addition to this, we will be using out-of-the-box RL packages including Keras, Tensorflow, and keras-rl.
-It is important to use a version of Pyhton that is compatible across all of the packages.
+It is important to use a version of Python that is compatible across all of the packages.
 This is the configuration that I used:

 Python - 3.6